syncfusion-content/xamarin-docs/Xamarin/SfListView/Right-To-Left.md

 ## Limitation

-* ListView item does not arrange from right to left direction in `Horizontal` orientation, when the [AutoFitMode](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~AutoFitMode.html) as `Height`.
+* ListView item does not arrange from right to left direction in `Horizontal` orientation, when the [AutoFitMode](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~AutoFitMode.html) is `Height`.